OxBryte/payroll-landing-page/README.md

 - **Product Roadmap**: Interactive timeline showing development progress and future plans.
 - **Tab Navigation**: Easily switch between different sections (Dashboard, Workspace, Jobs).

+### Roadmap Tabs

+The roadmap includes the following tabs for easy navigation:

+1. **Dashboard**: Overview of key metrics and updates.
+2. **Workspace**: Collaborative tools and resources for team members.
+3. **Jobs**: Job postings, applications, and hiring progress.

+Each tab is designed to provide a seamless user experience with intuitive navigation and responsive layouts.

 ## Technologies Used

 - HTML5